About our company

 The Quality and Safety team writes, implements and monitors the work and organisation procedures to fulfil the various quality criteria and to ensure staff safety.
 They are also responsible for the continuous improvement actions associated with the quality system.

 The ANIM’ALP association

-Average snow making equipment costs as much as a gondola lift.
+- An average sized snow production facility can cost as much as a gondola lift.